Azure/azure-functions-kafka-extension/samples/WallerProcessing_KafkademoSample/ReadMe.md

-# How to run the Java
+# How to run the Application

 For `func start`, replace the process by following.
 Java use maven.
 You also don't need to do `func extensions install`.